The Wailing Asteroid: Plot

 After eleven days of travel they arrive at the asteroid and see only a radio mast and the entrance to a tunnel.
 When they fly their ship into the tunnel a door closes behind them, lights come on, and the tunnel fills with air and artificial gravity.
 Finding the air breathable, the five impromptu astronauts explore the asteroid.
 They discover that it is a vast, empty fortress with unknown weapons still in their racks and a control room where the fluting signal originates.

 In one room Joe finds thousands of small black cubes.
 When he dozes off next to one he has a lucid dream of taking part in a weapons drill.
 He understands that the dream that has obsessed him since childhood must have come from a fragment of a similar cube that had been found in a Cro-Magnon cave with artifacts dated to 20,000 B.C.
 Sandy suggests looking for cube readers, reasoning that learning from a cube by sleeping near it is inefficient.
 They find a pair of reading helmets and quickly begin learning all about the fortress, its weapons, and an implacable Enemy with which the garrison’s civilization may have been at war for 100,000 years or more.
-They also learn that the Enemy has sent a new attack, one that will rip apart the solar system in a matter of days.
+They also learn that the Enemy has sent a new attack, one that will rip apart the Solar System in a matter of days.

 Using a procedure that Keller develops, Joe, Holmes, and Keller modify three hundred of the torpedoes they find in the fortress and launch them.
 The ten-foot spheres accelerate toward the enemy squadron at 160-gees, approaching the speed of light in little over two days.
 The torpedoes obliterate the Enemy’s squadron and everyone breathes a sigh of relief.
-Then Joe notes that in a few centuries Humanity will have to go out into interstellar space to look for the Enemy.
+Then Joe notes that in a few centuries humanity will have to go out into interstellar space to look for the Enemy.

-Allusions

-In The Wailing Asteroid Leinster makes tacit reference to three themes that are worth mentioning:

-The story of a lone inventor devising a reactionless space drive and then, with a small team, building a spaceship around it and taking to another celestial body provides the foundation of the adventure that H. G. Wells laid out in First Men in the Moon (1901).

-In what seems a remarkable coincidence, both The Wailing Asteroid and Edmond Hamilton’s The Haunted Stars (1960) present the human race as the descendants of an alien garrison, whose abandoned base astronauts discover on another body of our solar system.

-In a small side adventure, Joe Burke and his team are accidentally teleported to an alien planet many light years from Earth.
-They infer that the people who built the base on Asteroid M-387 had used spaceships cruising slower than light to carry “matter transposers” through space as a means of spreading themselves throughout the galaxy.
-Poul Anderson used that idea as the foundation for his story, The Enemy Stars (1959).